Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_semi_structured_data/tb_zts_semi_structured_data.md

 With our Menu View available in our Analytics layer, let's execute a few queries against it that we will provide to our end users showcasing how Snowflake powers a relational query experience over Semi-Structured data without having to make additional copies or conduct any complex processing.

 ### Step 1 - Analyzing Arrays
-We saw the `ingredients` column as a result of a query in our previous section, but this is now available without any Dot Notation requirements in our `analytics.menu_v` view.
+We saw the `ingredients` Column as a result of a query in our previous section, but this is now available without any Dot Notation requirements in our `analytics.menu_v` View.

 With this, please now execute the next query that leverages two additional Snowflake Array Functions [ARRAY_INTERSECTION](https://docs.snowflake.com/en/sql-reference/functions/array_intersection) and [ARRAYS_OVERLAP](https://docs.snowflake.com/en/sql-reference/functions/arrays_overlap) to see which of our non-beverage Menu Items overlap for each of our Food Truck Brands Menus.